-Situated in the basement of Hotel Diagonal Zero, but with natural light and views over a small patio, the Spazio Wellness offers everything you need to relax at a competitive price: admission to the water circuit – which also gives you access to a fully equipped gym – costs €15.
+Though it's located in the basement of Hotel Diagonal Zero, there's plenty of natural light and views over a small patio at Spazio Wellness.
+The spa offers everything you need to relax at a competitive price: admission to the water circuit – which also gives you access to a fully equipped gym – costs €15.
 And from Monday to Thursday (except public holidays) they offer a two-for-one deal if you reserve online.
 They also do massages (for couples, if you want) and beauty treatments.

-If it wasn’t for the sense of calm and the sparseness of the crowd, I could be in Morocco.
-There, as in so many other parts of the Arab world, a trip to the hammam is a traditional part of the daily hygiene, health and beauty routine, and where the water is also used to wash laundry.
-At Rituels d’Orient, a subterranean palace just off Diagonal with all the classic elements of the hammam, including two steam rooms – one at 45°C with 100 percent humidity – and a cold-water pool with salts, a sepulchral silence reigns.
+At Rituels d’Orient, a subterranean palace just off Diagonal with all the classic elements of the hammam, including two steam rooms and a cold-water pool with salts, a sepulchral silence reigns.
 For €47 you can take the plunge and finish off with an Oriental exfoliation with a horsehair glove and black eucalyptus-scented soap.
 Under that rough surface you’ve been calling ‘skin’, there’s another layer that’s as smooth as velvet.
-But if you want the authentic Moroccan experience, add a 40-minute massage with argan oil.
-It’s twice the price – but twice the pleasure.
+For an authentic Moroccan experience, add a 40-minute massage with argan oil.
+It’s more expensive, but definitely more pleasurable.